b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ```

 As stated in the comments to the code snippet above, here both `xx` and `yy`
-variables point on (reference) the same box of drawers.
+variables point on (reference to) the same box of drawers.
 So, when we change a
 value in one drawer, then both variables display the change.
 If we want to avoid
 that we can, e.g. make a
 [copy](https://docs.julialang.org/en/v1/base/base/#Base.copy) of the